Code-Institute-Submissions/StevieinWaterford-beer-repositorty_SeptResub/README.md

 ## Bugs

-On one of the pages the margin of the h1 element had user agent margin top of 35px and bottom of 35px, I wanted to make sure this was not the case so I overrode this in the stylesheet
+On one of the pages the margin of the h1 element had user agent margin top of 35px and bottom of 35px, I wanted to make sure this was not the case so I overrode this in the stylesheet.

 `h1 {
 margin-block-start: 0;
 margin-block-end: 0;

 }`

+I renamed my image files and forgot to apply these changes in html which led to  thumbnail images.
+This led to frustration until I realised it was an oversight on mu behalf which I rectified in due course.